MinecraftForge/Documentation/docs/models/files.md

 WaveFront OBJ Models
 --------------------

 Forge adds a loader for the `.obj` file format.
 To use these models, the resource namespace must be registered through `OBJLoader.addDomain`.
 This loader accepts any model location that is in a registered namespace and whose path ends in `.obj`.
 The `.mtl` file should be placed next to the `.obj` and will automatically be used with the `.obj`.
 The `.mtl` file will probably have to be manually edited to change the paths pointing to textures into Minecraft `ResourceLocation`s.
-Additinally, the V axis for textures may be flipped depending on the external program that created the model (i.e. V = 0 may be the bottom edge, not the top).
+Additionally, the V axis for textures may be flipped depending on the external program that created the model (i.e. V = 0 may be the bottom edge, not the top).
 This may be rectified in the modelling program itself or done in a Forge blockstate JSON like so:

 ```json
 {